aplteam/MarkAPL/Files/MarkAPL.md

 Note however that this list is not available on the screen, it's only printed.
 This list is the only way for a user to actually see any links that have a link text when a document is printed.

 When printed, links are not exactly useful.
 The only thing we can do is to make sure that the user can at least recognize them as links.
-With the default CSS, internal links are marked up with a leading arrow while external links show a symbol of the Earth, and the text of both types of links is shown in italic.
+With the default CSS, internal links are marked up with a leading arrow while external links show a `🔗` character, and the text of both types of links is shown in italic.

 However, the user does not have the means to see the URL of any external link. `reportLinks` tries to ease the problem: all links are printed at the very end of the document together with their link text.